 By investing the proceeds received from selling securities short, the Portfolio could be deemed to be employing a form of leverage, which creates special risks.
 The use of leverage may increase the Portfolio's exposure to long security positions and make any change in the Portfolio's NAV greater than it would be without the use of leverage.
 This could result in increased volatility of returns.
-There is no guarantee that any leveraging strategy the Portfolio employs will be successful during any period in which it is employed.
+There is no quarantee that any leveraging strategy the Portfolio employs will be successful during any period in which it is employed.

 In times of unusual or adverse market, economic, regulatory or political conditions, the Portfolio may not be able, fully or partially, to implement its short selling strategy.
 Periods of unusual or adverse market, economic, regulatory or political conditions generally may exist for as long as six months and, in some cases, much longer.
 Also, there is the risk that the third party to the short sale will not fulfill its contractual obligations, causing a loss to the Portfolio.
-Also, to the extent the PIMCO All Asset All Authority Portfolio holds exposure to Short Strategy Underlying PIMCO Funds, which seek to gain a negative exposure to an asset class such as equities, such exposure may create the potential for losses should those asset classes deliver positive returns.